adwuard/TrackerKB/README.md

 ## PCB Testing
 <img src="image/20240620-L1008894.jpg" width="350">

 🎉🎉🎉 Great job on finishing the PCB assembly.
-Now we will go through a checklist and testing process to help you get your M8 headless keyboard up and running!
+Now we will go through a checklist and testing process to help you get your tracker keyboard up and running!

 - Visually check that all components are soldered properly with no solder bridges or shorts.
 - Before connecting to a PC, check that your 5V and 3V3 are not shorted to ground.